Showing posts with label Jerry Lee Lewis. Show all posts

 Henry Harrison

-We thanked Mr. Harrison for the tour and all the information about Elvis Presley, Carl Perkins, Brenda Lee, Johnny Cash, WS Holland, Jerry Lee Lewis, The Jordan Aires, Ace Cannon, Carl Mann, Narvel Felts, Wanda Jackson & Sam Phillips.
+We thanked Mr. Harrison for the tour and all the information about Elvis Presley, Carl Perkins, Brenda Lee, Johnny Cash, WS Holland, Jerry Lee Lewis, The Jordanaires, Ace Cannon, Carl Mann, Narvel Felts, Wanda Jackson & Sam Phillips.

-This museum cost $10.00 per person
+This museum costs $10.00 per person.

 Our next stop was the Casey Jones Village and the Old Country Store Restaurant.

-I filled my plate with collard greens, peas and fried corn fritters, a small salad plate and for dessert blackberry and peach cobbler.
+I filled my plate with collard greens, peas, and fried corn fritters, a small salad plate, and, for dessert, blackberry and peach cobbler.
 Oh, my gosh!
 It was so good!

 Southern Buffet